Catholic Church and Judaism: Jewish deicide

+Modern Initiatives for Catholic–Jewish Reconciliation

 To further the goal of reconciliation, the Catholic Church in 1971 established an internal International Catholic-Jewish Liaison Committee and the International Jewish Committee for Interreligious Consultations.
 (This Committee is not a part of the Church's Magisterium.)

 On May 4, 2001, at the 17th meeting of the International Liaison Committee in New York, Church officials stated that they would change how Judaism is dealt with in Catholic seminaries and schools.
 In part, they stated: